-Note that Touch ID and PIN code lock cannot be both enabled at the same time.
+Note that both Touch ID or Face ID and PIN code lock cannot be both enabled at the same time.
 You will be forced to disable one if you wish to enable the other.

-If you experience any problem enabling Touch ID or PIN code lock, disable them in Dashlane and attempt to enable them again.
-As far as Touch ID is concerned, you can also disable and re-enable it in your iOS settings.
+If you experience any problem enabling Touch ID, Face ID, or PIN code lock, disable them in Dashlane and attempt to enable them again.
+As far as Touch ID or Face ID are concerned, you can also disable and re-enable these in your iOS settings.

-How to use Touch ID or PIN code lock
+How to use Touch ID, Face ID, or PIN code lock

 Once one of these features has been enabled, they will replace your Master Password as your preferred authentication method, either to sign in to the app or to use Dashlane in Safari and Chrome, for instance.

-Simply press your finger lightly on the Home button of your device to use Touch ID, or enter the chosen PIN code.
+After opening Dashlane, simply press your finger lightly on the Home button of your device to use Touch ID, glance at your device to use Face ID, or enter the chosen PIN code.

-If Touch ID fails to recognize your finger, you will be asked to try again.
+If Touch ID or Face ID fails to recognize your authentication, you will be asked to try again.
 After three unsuccessful attempts, you will need to enter your Master Password.

-Only if you enabled Two-Factor Authentication in Dashlane: Touch ID cannot be used to unlock the Dashlane extension in Safari if you have enabled Two-Factor Authentication in your Dashlane account and selected the second option, i.e., ask a code each time you log into Dashlane.
+Only if you enabled Two-Factor Authentication in Dashlane: Touch ID and Face ID cannot be used to unlock the Dashlane extension in Safari if you have enabled Two-Factor Authentication in your Dashlane account and selected the second option, i.e., ask a code each time you log into Dashlane.

 In this case, you need to enter both your master password and a valid code from your Two-Factor Authentication app (e.g., Google Authenticator, Authy, FreeOTP) to unlock the Dashlane extension in Safari.